input-output-hk/essential-cardano-content/content/video/cardano-news-shorts.md

 image_text: ""
 ---

-Hi, this is a yt shorts with cardano news that happend the last few days.
-I upload a video every few days, depends on the news.
-You also find me on twitter: S-Cap-ADA. ☺️
+This is a YouTube shorts featuring Cardano news that happend over the last few days.
+A video is uploaded every few days, depending on the news.
+You can also find me on twitter: S-Cap-ADA. ☺️